FlaxEngine/FlaxDocs/manual/get-started/flax-for-unity-devs/index.md

 ## Assets

 Flax doesn't use `.meta` files.
-Instead of it, every asset contains all required metadata information and is self contained file.
+Instead of it, every asset contains all required metadata information and is a self contained file.
 Files with extension `.flax` are using our own binary format that is well optimized for scalability and streaming.
 Other assets are usually stored in json format (scenes, settings, etc.).

-Flax supports the most popular asset files formats (for 3D models and textures) so you can import you game content.
+Flax supports the most popular asset files formats (for 3D models and textures) so you can import your game content.

 See [Assets](../assets/index.md) page to learn more about importing and using game assets.

 ## GameObject vs Actor

 Flax doesn't use components to build scene objects logic.
 We use [Actors](../scenes/actors.md).
-Each Actor has own type (e.g. point light, box collider) and collection of attached scripts.
-Also there is no *TransformComponent* but Actors have in-build transformation (less objects, more optimized design for bigger games).
-This means, in Flax scene objects hierarchy is created with Actors, not by Transfroms like in Unity.
+Each Actor has its own type (e.g. point light, box collider) and a collection of attached scripts.
+Also there is no *TransformComponent* but Actors have built-in transformation (less objects, more optimized design for bigger games).
+This means, in Flax the scene objects hierarchy is created with Actors, not by Transforms like in Unity.

-However, you can still use entity-component design with you scripts because every actor can have scripts like in Unity.
+However, you can still use the entity-component design with your scripts because every actor can have scripts like in Unity.
-Just instead using in your scripts `GetComponent<T>()`, write `GetChild<T>()`/`GetScript<T>()`.
+Just instead of using `GetComponent<T>()` in your scripts, write `GetChild<T>()`/`GetScript<T>()`.

-In Flax, Scene object is also an Actor so you can access it like any other Actors.
-This means that Scene can have own scripts and be transformed like other objects.
+In Flax, Scene object is also an Actor so you can access it like any other Actor.
+This means that Scenes can have their own scripts and be transformed like other objects.

 ## MonoBehaviour vs Script

 When it comes to game scripting, Unity and Flax are very similar.
-The are some diffrences in C# API (Flax has bigger math library and uses new C# 6.0).
-In fact, whole C# API is an open-source project and can be found [here](https://github.com/FlaxEngine/FlaxAPI).
-Any contributions are welcome.
+The are some differences in C# API (Flax has bigger math library and uses new C# 6.0).
+In fact, the whole C# API is an open-source project and can be found [here](https://github.com/FlaxEngine/FlaxAPI).
+All contributions are welcome.

 If you write C# scripts simply replace `MonoBehaviour` with `Script` as it makes more sense (and is shorter to write).